-Please join us for Worship on Sundays at 10:00 AM-

 Music is an integral part of our worship services.
 There are numerous ways to participate in sharing music during worship – the chancel choir, soloists and small groups, sing, and play regularly.
 We also host musical programs such as our Fall Music Festival and other musical events, which are open to the community.

 Organ Our five-rank pipe organ was constructed by MP Moller, Inc., of Hagerstown, MD, and dedicated on January 27, 1952.
 It serves as accompaniment to the choir and hymn singing, as does the grand piano.
 Our choir explores musical styles of many different traditions, seeking always to enhance our worship experience.
-Under the leadership of Music Director, Natascha Reich, our musicians find encouragement to explore new musical styles and techniques.

 Our choir contributes music to regular Sunday services, feast days, and special events.
 Besides supporting congregational hymn signing, the choir’s main task is performing anthems on selected Sundays.
 A diverse repertoire, ranging from Renaissance motets to American Spirituals and beyond, promotes a wide variety of ways to worship God through music.
 The choir welcomes members of all ages and levels of experience.
 Our